dojo/cli/readme.md

 `dojo version` - provides information on the versions of installed commands and the cli itself.

-To use non-basic groups and commands like `dojo create app` or `dojo build` you need to install them separately, e.g. with `npm i dojo-cli-create-app -g`.
+`dojo create app` and `dojo build` are not installed by default with dojo-cli.
+To use them, you must install them separately, e.g. with `npm i dojo-cli-create-app -g`.

 ## How do I contribute?